Why go?

 Aromas

-The hotel is located in the old city, in a house, which 150 years ago belonged to the first jeweler of Yesd, Mr. Zargan.
-This traditional house with an orange garden and a pool in the courtyard, where you can enjoy the home atmosphere, silence and friendly service.
+The hotel is located in the old city, in a house that belonged 150 years ago to Yazd's first jeweler, Mr. Zargan.
+This traditional house, with its orange grove and courtyard pool, offers a homely atmosphere, tranquility, and friendly service.

 Shopping in Iran

-What to bring from Iran as a gift to loved ones and for a memory?
-This country is famous for handmade products with traditional ornaments.
-You can buy both a beautiful trinket for the interior, and a completely practical item that is useful in everyday life.
+What should you bring from Iran as a gift for your loved ones or as a keepsake?
+This country is famous for its handcrafted items featuring traditional oriental designs.
+You can buy anything from a beautiful knick-knack for your home to a practical item for everyday use.

-Of course, first of all, it is worth paying attention to handmade carpets - incredibly beautiful and high -quality.
-The patterns on them are filled with symbolism and rich colors.
-At local bazaars, you can often find women and men at work, creating another masterpiece.
-Iranian glasses made of glass and steel, also distinguished by bright ornaments,
+Of course, the first thing you should notice are the hand-woven carpets—incredibly beautiful and high-quality.
+Their patterns are imbued with symbolism and rich colors.
+At local bazaars, you can often spot women and men at work, creating yet another masterpiece.
+Iranian glass and steel tableware, also distinguished by its vibrant patterns, is also eye-catching.

-The famous painted enamel Minankari will serve as a decoration of any home, and jewelry is part of the everyday image of the Iranians and Iranok, which you will definitely want to try on and purchase.
-Finally, here you can buy quality fabrics and clothes with manual embroidery, most often with silk threads.
+The famous painted enamel minanqari will decorate any home, and jewelry is a part of the everyday Iranian look, something you'll definitely want to try on and buy.
+Finally, you can buy high-quality hand-embroidered fabrics and clothing, most often with silk threads.

 Transport: Toyota and Mercedes V-Class minibuses, comfortable car class cars.